What Is a Congenital Heart Defect?

 For more information about Ochsner’s congenital heart program or to make an appointment, please click here or call 504-842-0650.

-For the fifth year in a row, Ochsner Hospital for Children has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
+For the seventh year in a row, Ochsner Children's has been ranked among the Top 50 Children’s Hospitals in the country for pediatric cardiology and heart surgery by U.S. News and World Report.
 The U.S. News Best Children’s Hospitals rankings rely on clinical data and on an annual survey of pediatric specialists.
 The rankings methodology factors in patient outcomes, such as mortality and infection rates, as well as available clinical resources and compliance with best practices.
-Ochsner Hospital for Children is Louisiana's only ranked children's hospital.
+Ochsner Children's is Louisiana's only ranked children's hospital.

-Ochsner Hospital for Children has offered exceptional pediatric care for more than 75 years.
+Ochsner Children's has offered exceptional pediatric care for more than 80 years.
 Ochsner offers the only pediatric heart and liver transplant program in the state, serving over 76,000 children every year with 140 physicians specializing in more than 30 pediatric specialties and sub-specialties.
-Ochsner Hospital for Children’s flagship facility is located in New Orleans, with subspecialty clinics across Louisiana and in Mississippi.
+Ochsner Children’s flagship facility is located in New Orleans, with subspecialty clinics across Louisiana and in Mississippi.